The Cheapest Car Insurance Companies for New Drivers in 2025

 Every driver is different, so there’s no one insurer offering the lowest prices for every new driver.
 Many factors — including location, age, the vehicle they drive, and more — can affect how much new drivers pay for auto insurance.
 Insurance costs are also affected by whether a teen driver is on their parents’ insurance plan or buys stand-alone coverage.

 That being said, while prices vary, some insurers provide coverage for young drivers that is more affordable than others.
 We’ve analyzed average insurance premiums, J.D.
-Power ratings, and policy features to find three of the best cheap car insurance companies for drivers who are new to the road.
-The following companies all offer extremely competitive rates and other great features for this group.
+Power ratings, and policy features to find three of the best car insurance companies for new drivers.

 User Reviews